If you’ve shopped for a new garage door recently, you’ve likely heard the term “R-value” thrown around a lot.

 That then causes the air inside your garage to change temperature as well.

-The point I’m trying to make is that garage doors are horribly inefficient when it comes to regulating the temperature in your garage.
+The point I’m trying to make is that garage doors are horribly inefficient at regulating the temperature in your garage.

 R-Values: The basics